 - Work and Income support to meet essential costs

 If you are not aware of these, you can access additional information about these support packages here.

 If you are aware of these and you are receiving some level of financial support and you are still in serious financial hardship, or if you have considered these and you are not eligible to receive support or do not wish to utilise some of these options, please let us know as part of your application.

 With New Zealand moving to alert level 2 for COVID-19, it is now possible for people to sign the Statutory Declaration in front of an authorised witness as outlined in the Significant Financial Hardship form.
 However, if you are unable to connect with a lawyer or Justice of the Peace and cannot complete a Statutory Declaration in person there are some options using video/audio calling that we can support you with.
 You can contact us on 0800 2675494 to discuss.
 In order to be able to process your financial hardship withdrawal as soon as we can, we will require a confirmation from you that you have explored all government assistance packages prior to this application.

 What you need to do

-1. Download and complete the Significant Financial Hardship withdrawal form
+- Download and complete the Significant Financial Hardship withdrawal form

-If the significant financial hardship is likely due to loss of income from Covid-19-related events, then the Supervisor (who approves these withdrawal applications) is requiring less evidence than in normal times to support the withdrawal, where the amounts of essential costs to be covered are reasonable.
-For example this could include:
+If the significant financial hardship is likely due to loss of income from COVID-19-related events, then the Supervisor (who approves these withdrawal applications) is requiring less evidence than in normal times to support the withdrawal, where the amounts of essential costs to be covered are reasonable.

-- Only the latest bank statement
+- Your latest month’s bank statements

 If you are employed, you may apply to Inland Revenue for a savings suspension (i.e. to stop future employee and employer contributions coming out of your pay and into your KiwiSaver account).
 The funds that are currently in your KiwiSaver account will continue to be invested.